tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   ![Random forest evaluation results](Images/stu-random-forest-1.png)

-Expplain to students that it can be observed that model´s accuracy is quite good (`0.99`) and it's capable of predicting the 100% of non-fraudulent transactions, however after analyzing the confusion matrix, it can be seen that the model is not predicting the fraudulent transactions `isFraud = 1`, so precision, recall and F1 score were set to zero for this class.
+Explain to students that it can be observed that model´s accuracy is better than the one obtained using decision trees (`0.89`), in combination to the confusion matrix results and the precision and recall values, we could conclude that using random forest is better to predict fraudulent loan applications.

-Explain to students, that this is not an issue with the algorithm, it's an issue with the data since classes are unbalanced, and maybe, we should train the model with different features.

 * The features importance is retrieved from the random forest model using the `feature_importances_` attribute, finally the top 10 most important features are displayed.